Techdemo/Performance/readme.md

 **This works great!
 But one important point; when javascript is turned off, the img won't load because of the Fade animation in css. **

-TODO: Write an explaination about the workings of this api and how you managed to make this work.

 The results of implementing the Intersection Observer api for lazy loading of images where questionable.

 the pros: